 “A lot of the times, we let the space we are in dictate how a song is going to be born,” he says.
 “That is often through the most accidental moments, whether a soundcheck, in a studio recording, or just sitting in the washroom.”

-Following the tour, the future for Twin Flames includes a B-side release of Omen, a French-language album, plus a foray into literature with the publication of Maakusie Loves Music from Inhabit Media, the first of what they hope will become a series.
+Following the tour, the future for Twin Flames includes a B-side release of Omen, a French-language album, plus a foray into literature with the publication of Maakusie Loves Music, the first of what they hope will become a series.

 “It’s a children’s book that talks about the evolution of Inuit music and how it changed once contact arrived,” says June.
 “We hope it will help children understand that there’s not one way to make music while getting a little bit of cultural knowledge at the same time.”